 Allogeneic iPSC-RPE for AMD

-In addition, in March 2017, Japanese scientists announced that a 60-year-old man was the first patient to receive iPSC-RPE cells derived from another person (allogeneic source).
-Moreover, a clinical-grade iPSC bank for collecting and storing healthy HLA homozygous donors is now being established at the Centre for iPS Cell Research and Application (CiRA) in Kyoto (Japan).
-Ultimately, in July 2019, scientists at Osaka University started a clinical trial for limbal stem cell deficiency, a condition in which corneal stem cells are lost.
-The scientists grafted a sheet of iPS-derived corneal cells into the cornea of a patient, and within one month, her vision seemed to have improved.
+In March 2017, Japanese scientists announced that a 60-year-old man was the first patient to receive iPSC-RPE cells derived from another person (an allogeneic source).
+A clinical-grade iPSC bank for collecting and storing healthy HLA homozygous donors is now being established at the Centre for iPS Cell Research and Application (CiRA) in Kyoto (Japan).

 iPSC-derived Cells for Spinal Cord Injury